robdevops/check_ntp_clients/README.md

 ## Description
 Warns about known clients we haven't heard from in a while.

 Uses `ntpdc -nc monlist` to query a list of clients and time since their last check-in.

-This requires "monitor" enabled in `/etc/ntp.conf`
+Requires "monitor" enabled in `/etc/ntp.conf`

 ## Dependencies